Anna-Ribic/FACaP/README.md

 - `frame-0001_columns.png` rotated mask of the columns for the corresponding frame

 For more details please see the file `facap/data/scan.py`.
+An example scan folder can be found [here](https://github.com/Anna-Ribic/camera_refinement_BIM/tree/main/scan_lowres)

 ## Usage